Premier Exhibitions: 2018–present

 As of 2020, RMS Titanic Inc. continues to be the wreck's legal salvager.
 Starting in 2009, they changed their approach to that of closer co-operation with Titanic preservation and regulatory bodies.

 In the fall of 2018, the 5,500 artifacts from the Titanic were all for sale after the bankruptcy filing of Premier Exhibitions in the United States.
-The National Maritime Museum, National Museums Northern Ireland, Titanic Belfast and Titanic Foundation Limited had joined together as a consortium that raised money to purchase the artifacts.
+The National Maritime Museum, National Museums Northern Ireland, Titanic Belfast and Titanic Foundation Limited had joined as a consortium that raised money to purchase the artifacts.
 They intended to keep all of the items together as a single exhibit.
 The museums were critical of the bid process set by the bankruptcy court, which set the minimum bid at $21.5 million (£16.5m).
-The consortium bid of $19.2 million fell short of that amount by October 11, 2018 deadline.
+The consortium bid of $19.2 million fell short of that amount by October 11, 2018, deadline.

 Instead, the collection and salvage rights were sold to a consortium of investors led by Apollo Global Management, Alta Fundamental Advisers and PacBridge Capital Partners for $19.5 million.
 At the time of the purchase, the consortium agreed that any new exploration or salvage expedition must receive approval from NOAA and the court.
-Further, the purchase price gives Premier’s unsecured creditors an 80% recovery.
+Further, the purchase price gives Premier's unsecured creditors an 80% recovery.

 A critical opinion piece published in June 2020 accused Premier Exhibitions, and specifically its subsidiary R.M.S.
 Titanic Inc, of foul play over the auction of the artifacts, suggesting they declared bankruptcy to get around its commitment to keep the collections together and on public display.
 The piece described the company as "bandits" and "not fit for purpose".

 A further controversy arose in 2020, when RMS Titanic Inc. announced plans to retrieve Titanics wireless radio and exhibit it.
 The U.S. government challenged the plan in a filing with the 4th U.S. Circuit Court of Appeals in June, contending that any such expedition, which might "physically alter or disturb" the deteriorating wreck, requires authorization from the U.S. Department of Commerce and would breach an agreement with the UK that regulates entry into the hull.

-On October 11, 2023 RMS Titanic Inc. announced, via a court filing, that at this time further artifact recovery would not be appropriate.
+On October 11, 2023, RMS Titanic Inc. announced, via a court filing, that at this time further artifact recovery would not be appropriate.
 They also indicated they would not be launching another mission to the Titanic site pending further investigations into the Titan submersible implosion.

 An imaging expedition was planned for May 2024.
 It was carried out in July.
 The expedition utilized high definition imaging technology and ROV's (remotely operated vehicles) to capture detailed images of the wreck site and debris field.